stefgina/stackoverflow-LLM/README.md

         python3 model_A_train_infer.py
     ```

-- `Docker`: You can build and run everything in auto, through my Docker image:
+- `Docker`: You can build and run everything in auto, through my Docker image in this repo:

     ```bash
         # build the image